ashpursglove/Al-Qasim-LDHR/README.md

 Still to do:

-Create setup program for new installs n/ setup SMTP auto emailn /n
+Create setup program for new installs,
+setup SMTP auto emailn,
-CSV fix on | delims /n
+CSV fix on | delims,

 PIN OUT